 What Is Sociedade Ponto Verde (SPV)?

-Sociedade Ponto Verde, S.A. is Portugal's licensed Producer Responsibility Organisation for packaging.
-It was established in 1996 under Decree-Law 366-A/97 (subsequently updated by Decree-Law 152-D/2017 and the transposition of EU packaging waste requirements).
+Sociedade Ponto Verde, S.A. is Portugal's longest-standing licensed Producer Responsibility Organisation for packaging.
+It was established in 1997 under Decree-Law 366-A/97 (subsequently updated by Decree-Law 152-D/2017 and the transposition of EU packaging waste requirements).
 SPV operates the "Ponto Verde" (Green Dot) scheme, coordinating the collection, sorting, and recycling of household packaging waste across Portugal.

 Portuguese law requires companies that place packaged goods on the Portuguese market to either: